 Print this list for VBS, church camp, or school field days.
 Most are easy to plan with only a few supplies from the dollar store (and of course water).

 We are adding new articles and lessons several times per week.
 We want to make your ministry easier and more successful in share the Good News.
-We believe adding some fun elements is essential to keep students coming back and inviting their friends.
+We believe adding some fun elements is essential to keep children coming back and inviting their friends.
 In other words, building up your outreach starts with making sure those attending now have a great experience and learning about God in your church Sunday School.
 You will even find ideas for Christmas, Easter, and other special holidays.

-- Anna Joy posted these fun ideas on her blog.
+- Anna Joy posted these fun ideas on her children lessons blog.

 - Bible Games Central is a free website that has a great selection for various passages.